Torynobelodon

-Torynobelodon was a genus of large herbivorous mammal related to the elephant (order Proboscidea).
+Torynobelodon is a genus of large herbivorous amebelodontid proboscideans, related to the elephants.
 It lived during the late Miocene Epoch in Asia and North America.

 Taxonomy

 Shoshani (1996) placed Torynobelodon as a synonym of Platybelodon, but Lambert and Shoshani (1998) considered it morphologically distinct to be a separate genus.
 A 2016 cladistic study found it to be more primitive than either Platybelodon and Aphanobelodon.